 Stocks in Switzerland plunged the most in 10 weeks as the U.S. Securities and Exchange Commission sued Goldman Sachs Group Inc. for fraud and China’s government moved to cool the nation’s real-estate market.

 UBS AG (UBSN) lost 2.8 percent and Julius Baer Group Ltd. (BAER) dropped 3.2 percent.
 Xstrata Plc retreated 4.3 percent on concern about the outlook for demand in China.
 Swatch Group AG (UHR) declined 1.7 percent after JPMorgan Chase & Co. downgraded the world’s biggest watchmaker.

-The Swiss Market Index, a gauge of the biggest and most actively traded Swiss companies, was little changed at 6,976.86 as of 11:26 a.m. local time, having swung between gains and losses at least five times.
-The SMI has gained 1.2 percent this week and rallied 6.5 percent this year as central banks maintained record low interest rates and the European Union agreed a contingency rescue plan to help Greece.
-The broader Swiss Performance Index gained less than 0.1 percent today.
+The Swiss Market Index (SMI), a gauge of the biggest and most actively traded Swiss companies, fell the most since Feb.
+5, losing 73.87, or 1.1 percent, to 6,893.69.
+The gauge advanced 0.1 percent this week.
+The SMI has rallied 5.3 percent in 2010 as central banks maintained record low interest rates and the European Union agreed a contingency rescue plan to help Greece.
+The broader Swiss Performance Index (SPI) slid 1 percent today.

-Xstrata dropped 2.1 percent to 20.7 francs.
-Basic-resource producers were the worst performers in Europe today on concern about the outlook for demand in China in light of government measures to cool the real-estate market.
+Xstrata dropped 4.3 percent to 20.25 francs.
+Basic-resource producers were the worst performers in Europe today on concern for demand in China in light of government measures to cool the real-estate market.

 To contact the reporter on this story: Francesca Cinelli in Milan at firstname.lastname@example.org.